Reinforcement Learning-Based Downlink Transmit Precoding for Mitigating the Impact of Delayed CSI in Satellite Systems: System Model

 \section{System Model}

-We aim for providing coverage for an area on the ground supporting multiple single-antenna mobile users relying on a LEO satellite constellation, each satellite equipped with a UPA.
-We dedicate only a small subsection of a satellite's UPA to the downlink transmission of data for a specific region.
-The rest of the UPA resources can be dedicated to uplink data reception, downlink data transmission towards other areas on the ground, communication with other satellites or air-borne vehicles, and so on.
+Eeach satellite in this LEO constellation is equipped with a UPA.
+We dedicate only a small subsection of a satellite's UPA to the downlink transmission of data for a specific region {on earth containing $K$ single-antenna users}.
+The rest of the UPA resources can be dedicated to uplink data reception, downlink data transmission towards other areas on the ground, communication with other satellites or airborne vehicles, and so on.
 At each instant, multiple satellites are visible to the users, but only a single satellite is selected to provide coverage for that area.
 The system model is presented in Figure \ref{fig:Sys Mod}.

 As discussed in \cite{OmidSpaceMIMO}, selecting the nearest satellite to the users gives the best performance due to the lower path loss, albeit here the handover frequency becomes quite high.
-Thus, the trade-off between the handover frequency and the throughput should be investigated.
-The satellite selection and the handover process are encapsulated by Algorithm \ref{Alg11}.
+Thus, the trade-off between the handover frequency and the throughput should be investigated. {